 Area Status: Open

-The Eastern Sierra Interpretive Association (ESIA), operates the Discovery Bookstore at the visitor center.
-The bookstore has a comprehensive selection of books and maps of the region.
-Revenue from sales of these items helps support operation of the facility.
+The Eastern Sierra Interpretive Association (ESIA) operates a bookstore at the visitor center, with a comprehensive selection of books and maps of the region, and bear resistant food containers for rent or sale.
+Revenue from sales of these items helps support interpretative programs.

 Wilderness Permit Instructions